Viviani races to second consecutive stage win at Giro

 The trio were swept up by the peloton in the closing stages and finished well behind the top 10 in the last stage to be held in Israel.

-Rohan Dennis retains the overall leader’s pink jersey while Barbin retains the blue jersey after he was second-fastest to reach the summit of this stage’s Cat 4 climb.
+Australian BMC Racing Team rider Rohan Dennis retained the overall leader’s pink jersey, while Barbin held on to the blue jersey after he was second-fastest to the summit of the Cat 4 climb.

 Reporting by Aditi Prakash in Bengaluru, editing by Pritha Sarkar